snehafarkya/Translate-Lingo/README.md

 - You can save time by doing the second step.

-- Also, you can type and listen to your text
+- Also, you can type and listen to your text anytime.

 ## 📑Future plans:
 - Providing voice translation so that users can speak and then translate into another language.